SixK/Otio_SHT-10_protocol/README.md

 Here is source code to decode Otio SHT-10 Temperature and Humidity sensor using an arduino and RF433Mhz Receiver
 This may work with some other various device clones, but has only been tested on Otio SHT-10 model.

-This code is based on work on this page :
+This code is based on following page work :
 http://arduino.cc/forum/index.php/topic,142871.msg1106336.html#msg1106336